mchozhang/SinsOnTwitter/deploy/README.md

 - [x] Change sudo permisions on instance (Avoid running docker commands on sudo all the time).
 - [x] Run docker and run curl commands to setup couchdb cluster.
 - [x] Created Ansible Script to create CouchDB Instance.
-- [] Creating a script that also runs twitter harvesters.
+- [x] Creating a script that also runs twitter harvesters.
+- [] Include Script to run web server
+- [] Test overall script

 # Ansible Script Procedure